mehmandarov/mehmandarov.github.io/_posts/2016-07-23-five-pillars-of-a-good-maven-project.markdown

 ## 4. Documentation

 Every decent project must also be properly documented.
 However, this is something that developers might postpone until the end.
 Well, no more!
-These kind of plugins will help you to get started early, and will help you to produce some beautiful (_maybe?_) and maintainable docs.
+This kind of plugins will help you to get started early and will help you to produce some beautiful (_maybe?_) and maintainable docs.

-You might even consider coupling these with some rules in the Enforcer plugin, but tread carefully as too many and too strict rules can, and usually do, backfire.
+You might even consider coupling these with some rules in the Enforcer plugin, but tread carefully as too many, and too strict rules can, and usually do, backfire.

 * **[Site][10] plugin**
 * **[Asciidoctor][11] plugin**